Undergraduate Course: From Covenanting Revolution to Jacobite Rebellion: Scottish Politics, 1638-1747 (SCHI10077)

 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, a sound knowledge of Scottish politics in the period 1638-1747;
+- demonstrate a sound knowledge of Scottish politics in the period 1638-1747;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.